oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_stack_monitoring_monitored_resource_actions_module.rst

 ..
 Description

 - Perform actions on a MonitoredResource resource in Oracle Cloud Infrastructure
 - For *action=associate*, create an association between two monitored resources.
+Associations can be created between resources from different compartments as long they are in same tenancy.
+User should have required access in both the compartments.
-- For *action=change_compartment*, moves a MonitoredResource resource from one compartment identifier to another.
+- For *action=change_compartment*, moves a monitored resource from one compartment to another.
 When provided, If-Match is checked against ETag values of the resource.
 - For *action=disable_external_database*, disable external database resource monitoring.
+All the references in DBaaS, DBM and resource service will be deleted as part of this operation.
 - For *action=disassociate*, removes associations between two monitored resources.
-- For *action=search_monitored_resource_associations*, returns a list of monitored resource associations.
+- For *action=search_monitored_resource_associations*, search associations in the given compartment based on the search criteria.
-- For *action=search_monitored_resource_members*, list resources which are members of the given monitored resource
+- For *action=search_monitored_resource_members*, list the member resources for the given monitored resource identifier `OCID <https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm>`_.
-- For *action=search*, returns a list of monitored resources.
+- For *action=search*, gets a list of all monitored resources in a compartment for the given search criteria.
+- For *action=update_and_propagate_tags*, provided tags will be added or updated in the existing list of tags for the affected resources.
+Resources to be updated are identified based on association types specified.
+If association types not specified, then tags will be updated only for the resource identified by the given monitored resource identifier `OCID <https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm>`_.

 ..
 Aliases